xta0/xta0.me/_posts/2025-01-06-GenAI-Stable-Diffusion-DDPM.md

 <img class="md-img-center" src="{{site.baseurl}}/assets/images/2025/01/sd-08.png">

-Note that we add a noise($\sqrt{1 - \alpha_t} \times z$) to the end of the formula to stabilize the model.
-This is found to be useful by searchers that will significantly improve the generated image quality.
+Note that we add noise ($\sqrt{1 - \alpha_t} \times z$) to the end of the formula to stabilize the model.
+This is found to be useful by researchers and will significantly improve the generated image quality.

 ## Stable Diffusion

 Now that we have explored the theory behind diffusion models.
 While the original diffusion model serves as more of a proof of concept, it highlights the immense potential of multi-step diffusion models compared to one-pass neural networks.
 However, <mark>it comes with a significant drawback: the pre-trained model operates in pixel space, which is computationally intensive</mark>.
 In 2022, researchers introduced [Latent Diffusion Models](https://arxiv.org/abs/2112.10752), which effectively addressed the performance limitations of earlier diffusion models. <mark>This approach later became widely known as Stable Diffusion</mark>.

-At its core, Stable Diffusion contains a collection of models that work together to produce the output image
+At its core, Stable Diffusion contains a collection of models that work together to produce the output image.

 - <strong>Tokenizer</strong>: Converts a text prompt into a sequence of tokens.
 - <strong>Text Encoder</strong>: A specialized Transformer-based language model(CLIP), converting tokens into text embeddings.